leifaj/bts-memes/README.md

 [Click here](https://bts-memes-api.herokuapp.com/) to view the public site.

 ### GET Endpoint (Public)
-- This request returns memes from the MongoDB database.
+- A GET request returns memes from the MongoDB database.
 Documentation can be viewed [here](https://bts-memes-api.herokuapp.com/api). <br>

 - The public site shows an example of how the memes can be filtered by member and category:
 <img src="./public/assets/search-demo.gif" width="75%">